 Director of the Ridley Centre for Children’s and Youth Ministry

 |Keeping your Spiritual Tank Full in Children’s and Youth Ministry

 After giving your energy to helping children and young people grow and flourish in Jesus, where are you at in your own personal spiritual and emotional health?
 Too many of us in children’s and youth ministry are really good at giving ourselves away in service of others but not so great at paying attention to our own spiritual lives.
 In this seminar, we’ll think about the importance of keeping your own spiritual tank full, and practical ways to grow and flourish as children’s and youth ministry leaders.

 Editor of Intergenerate: Transforming Churches through Intergenerational Ministry; Professor of Family Science and Christian Ministries, Lipscomb University, Nashville, Tennessee, USA

 |Engaging Scripture Across the Generations.

 Effective intergenerational ministry is not just about getting different generations to turn up, but to create opportunities to grow each other up.
 Intergenerational Christian experiences especially and uniquely nurture spiritual growth across all the ages.
-In this seminar, we will share an example of how to bring six generations together to learn together in an intergenerational community.
+Participants in this seminar will explore and experience a half dozen ways that six generations can learn together in intergenerational community.